Parkview Health Logo

 4. Interview

-Student selection is nondiscriminatory with respect to age, race, color, creed, national origin, sex, sexual orientation, gender identity or expression, gender reassignment, veteran status, or disability.
+Student recruitment, selection, and admission are nondiscriminatory with respect to age, race, color, creed, national origin, sex, sexual orientation, gender identity or expression, gender reassignment, veteran status, or disability.

 Tuition and fees